JiHongKim98/aws-s3-lambda-image-resizer/README.md

 ## Example Query

-To test the resizing functionality with specific dimensions, you can call the Lambda function through an API Gateway or directly through the generated URL.
+To test the resizing functionality with specific dimensions, you can call the Lambda function through the S3 Object Lambda URL (usually integrated with CloudFront).
 The following is an example request:

 ```
 https://your-cloudfront-url.com/image.jpg?w=100&h=100
 ```

-This will resize the uploaded image to 200x200 pixels.
+This will resize the uploaded image to 100x100 pixels.